 I got some audio sound bites here.

-I haven't, you know, I don't care to hear about Howard Dean.
+I don't care to hear about Howard Dean.

-There is obviously no fear of our military, otherwise uh Mahmood and the Iranians would not be doing what they're doing.
+Otherwise, Mahmoud and the Iranians would not be doing what they're doing.

-They know that the Democratic Party in this country is their ally.
+And, well, searching for a little stronger, they know that the Democratic Party in this country is their ally.

-The Democratic Party and the American left and the kooks have sufficiently seen to it that there's no national unity here on the war in Iraq or the war on terror, and that there's no way the people of this country are gonna sit back and watch us go after Iran.
+The Democratic Party and the American left and the kooks have sufficiently seen to it that there's no national unity here on the war in Iraq or the war on terror, and that there's no way the people of this country are going to sit back and watch us go after Iran.

 So let's go to Hardball last night.

-Question, if we woke up tomorrow morning and the president's already taken the action, would the senators would Hillary Clinton stand up and salute like she did in the last war?
+Question, if we woke up tomorrow morning and the president's already taken the action, would the senators, would Hillary Clinton stand up and salute like she did in the last war?

-That's what I fear that he knows he can get away with that, that your party won't challenge him because Hillary won't challenge him on Iraq yet.
+That's what I fear, that he knows he can get away with that, that your party won't challenge him because Hillary won't challenge him on Iraq yet.

-Just wait for somebody to stand up and say, You can't act, Mr. President.
+Just wait for somebody to stand up and say, you can't act, Mr. President.

 I like this is a dictatorship.

-You like this as a dictator.
+I like this as a dictator.

 You just can't act on your own in Iran.